 js2-mode, remove its entry from

-I hope it works well for you!
-(If not, please submit a bug report to email@example.com.
-You can also do that with
+I hope my updates work well for you!
+(If not, please submit a bug report to email@example.com.)